2016 Bukit Batok by-election

 On 7 May 2016 in Singapore, a parliamentary by-election was held in Bukit Batok Single Member Constituency (SMC) to replace David Ong, the previous Member of Parliament (MP) for the constituency, after he resigned from Parliament and the governing People's Action Party (PAP) following revelations of his extramarital affair.
 This by-election was the third of its kind in less than five years; two had previously occurred in 2012 and 2013.

 On polling day, PAP candidate Murali Pillai defeated Chee Soon Juan, candidate for the Singapore Democratic Party (SDP) with 61.23% of the vote, a negative swing of almost 12%.
+Murali become the second ethnic minority MP to be elected in an SMC since the GRC's scheme began in 1988, with former Punggol East SMC MP Michael Palmer being its first.
 Murali was sworn into Parliament two days later.
-As of October 2025, this was the most recent by-election in Singapore.
+As of the recent general election in 2025, this was the latest by-election being held in Singapore.

 Background

 On 12 March 2016, David Ong, the incumbent PAP MP for Bukit Batok SMC, suddenly resigned from Parliament and the PAP, citing "personal reasons" and admitting to a "personal indiscretion".
 His resignation was accepted by Lee Hsien Loong, then-Prime Minister and secretary-general of the PAP.
 Then-PAP whip Chan Chun Sing stated that the party took "very decisive action" in "a very short time" once it heard of the "indiscretion", due to "standards that the party also [wanted] to uphold".
 Ong sent a personal letter of apology to Bukit Batok residents in early April 2016.

 The Singaporean media stated that Ong had been having an extramarital affair with Wendy Lim, a 41-year-old PAP member and grassroots volunteer.
 The affair had happened for nearly six months before going public after Lim's husband lodged a complaint; Lim subsequently left the PAP three days later on 15 March while also taking leave from her full-time job as a sales director.

-Ong's resignation led to the third by-election within five years, all of which pertained to affairs.
-The other two affairs were in 2012; Yaw Shin Leong, then-Workers' Party (WP) MP for Hougang SMC, resigned in February, leading to the 2012 by-election, while Michael Palmer, then-Speaker of Parliament and PAP MP for Punggol East SMC, did so in December, leading to the 2013 by-election.
+Ong's resignation led to the third by-election within a span of four years, which coincidentally involving an MP resigning over extramaritial affairs.
+Prior to Ong's case, two other MPs in 2012 also resigned their respective seats for the same reasons and precipated its respective by-elections: the first happened in February with the resignation of Yaw Shin Leong, then-Workers' Party (WP) MP for Hougang SMC, and a by-election was held three months later; the other occurred in December that same year following the resignation of Michael Palmer, then-Speaker of Parliament and PAP MP for Punggol East SMC, which saw a second by-election being held a month later.

 Ong's responsibilities as MP for Bukit Batok SMC were tentatively fulfilled by Desmond Lee, incumbent MP for Jurong Group Representation Constituency (GRC) and Senior Minister of State, pending the election of a new MP.
 Ang Wei Neng, another MP for Jurong GRC, fulfilled his responsibilities as chairperson of Jurong–Clementi Town Council.